 How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

-Alternatively, you still can embed a musical score in a PDF format on your blog or website.
+Alternatively, you can still embed a musical score in a PDF format on your blog or website.
 It is more directed to desktop usage, though.
 But we will see how to do that as well.

-Share your score with Noteflight
+Share your score with Noteflight.

-Embed your score in your blog using Noteflight
+Embed your score in your blog using Noteflight.

-Just sign up to Noteflight.com with a free account, it will be enough to write and share a score.
+Just sign up to Noteflight.com with a free account; it will be enough to write and share a score.

 When your score is perfect and ready to be shared, click on the top-right icon labeled “score details” to trigger the right panel, and then, at the bottom, the bright red “share score” icon.